seregazhuk/seregazhuk.github.io_old/_posts/2016-05-02-php-liskov.md

 We have exceptions hierarchy: Expcetion => VehicleException => CarException => SportCarException.
 Our client code works with an instance of *SportCarFactory*.
 Client code handles exceptions of*CarException* class.
 But we throw an instance of *VehicleException*.
-Poor client code now has an uncought exception and again in this case our application dies.
+Poor client code now has an uncaught exception and again in this case our application dies.

 How to fix it?
 As rule says *always return exceptions of the same type or more specialized*.